crubiogarcia/crubiogarcia.github.io/README.md

 **About me:**
   Hi, my name is Carmen and I am a Computational Designer at Foster and Partners in London.

-  In my free time, I model complex parametrical geometries and develop Python components for Grasshopper.
+  In my free time, I model complex parametrical geometries and develop components for Grasshopper and Rhinoceros.

 **I am most skilled in:**
 Grasshopper, Python, C#, Dynamo, Rhinoceros, Revit